To our Honorable Representatives, along with your Esteemed Staff and Colleagues

 God bless you!
 Thank you for your service to our nation.

-I am privileged to be traveling to all 435 Congressional Districts this year, to PRAY the length-and-breadth of our nation in this tumultuous time, connecting our communities in prayerful agreement, that even in the media-fanned fire of this midterm-election year, our cancerous culture of polarization would be overcome by God’s spirit of reconciliation.
+I was privileged to travel to all 435 Congressional Districts last year to pray the length-and-breadth of our nation during what has been a tumultuous time.
+My primary focus was connecting our communities in prayerful agreement, so that even in the media-fanned fire of a midterm-election year, our cancerous culture of polarization would be overcome by God’s spirit of reconciliation.

 Having been called to prayerwalk our nation for 17 years to date, I've had the opportunity to speak from hundreds of pulpits representing the full bandwidth of American Christianity—economically, racially, and culturally.
 Some folks think God is a Republican; others are convinced He's a Democrat.
 In Isaiah 55:9, God self-identifies as being infinitely above either side of the aisle:

 For just as the heavens are higher than the earth, so My ways are higher than your ways and My thoughts higher than your thoughts.

 WHEN ABRAHAM LINCOLN quoted Scripture, saying, “A house divided against itself cannot stand,” his speech became a rallying cry for the preservation of our Union.
 More than 150 years later, we are divided as ever.
 Deep down, we know our struggle is spiritual, not political.
 Yet, in an utterly post-partisan way, we believe God has chosen the often-acrimonious arena of politics for “such a time as this,” to demonstrate His merciful healing in response to the genuine repentance of His people.
 Simply and symbolically...

 Red + Blue = Purple

 Not a politically correct convergence of feel-good platitudes, but a common trajectory, from varying Christian faith-traditions, toward one transcendent and Biblical goal: True oneness in Christ.